tkrmv/fpga_chaotic_chameleon_system/README.md

 Systems shows different dynamics for different initial conditions.
 Possible example: $(x_0, x_0, z_0) = (0, 5, 0)$.

-## Numerical Integration with Heun Method
+## Numerical Integration with Heun's Method

 Heun's method is a second-order Runge-Kutta method used to solve ordinary differential equations of the form: